ncahill89/starter-academic/content/publication/MCMSupply/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Journal of the Royal Statistical Scociety Series A: Statistics in Society
+publication: Journal of the Royal Statistical Society Series A

 abstract: Quantifying the public/private-sector supply of contraceptive methods within countries is vital for effective and sustainable family-planning delivery.
 However, many low- and middle-income countries quantify contraceptive supply using out-of-date Demographic Health Surveys.
 As an alternative, we propose using a Bayesian, hierarchical, penalized-spline model, with survey input, to produce annual estimates and projections of contraceptive supply-share outcomes.
 Our approach shares information across countries, accounts for survey observational errors and produces probabilistic projections informed by past changes in supply shares, as well as correlations between supply-share changes across different contraceptive methods.
 Results may be used to evaluate family-planning program effectiveness and stability.